-Let me introduce you to my friend, Jen:
+Let me introduce you to my friend, Jen.

 Once-upon a time Jen stumbled across this blog and became passionate about human trafficking (or maybe the order of those were reversed).
-She told me that she came to watch me speak at the first ever community training session for the Northern Virginia Human Trafficking Initiative, a now successful and growing organization in the D.C. metro region (which my ever-changing team and I were just founding back then).
+She told me that she came to watch me speak at the first ever community training session for the Northern Virginia Human Trafficking Initiative, now a successful organization in the D.C. metro region (which my ever-changing team and I were just founding back then).

 Why You Shouldn’t Give Up

 Jen’s story makes me happy, just like it should make you happy.

 Why?
 Because she is one of us.
 An ordinary person who stepped into their current best role to change the world.
 Not only does she excel at it, but she is my constant reminder that there always is a someone paying attention to all the hard advocacy efforts when you think it is all for naught.
 (I tend to thing “it is all for naught” a lot.)

 To make Jen even more awesomer, she is always sending me little tid-bits reminding me that someone was watching, someone is watching; that I have a legacy.
 That I shouldn’t give up.
 She shows me evidence that I helped create a movement that is changing our nation (here is that story of becoming an accidental trafficking expert if you so fancy it).